Orange Juice (band): Debut album and the search for a hit

+By late 1982 it appeared Orange Juice's moment had passed, with one journalist noting the band appeared to be stalking the 'barren and friendless terrain between a cold critical shoulder and yet-to-come mass public admiration'.

 Rip It Up and chart success

+The second OJ album Rip It Up (Orange Juice album), issued in November 1982, was preceded by another overtly poppy single 'I Cant Help Myself', which nearly made the Top 40 peaking at 42.
+As well as this single, the album including songs that had been part of the Orange Juice live set since 1980 ('Louise Louise') alongside the energetic Afro-pop of 'Million Pleading Faces' and Malcolm Ross' reworking of an earlier Josef K song 'Heaven Sent' as 'Turn Away'.
+This eclectic but well produced album received some poor reviews from those who had previously championed the band, with the NME suggesting their "Postcard singles served them better than any fetchingly polished album ever will", describing the album as "faceless pop music".
+Nonetheless, by this stage the band was regularly feted in the more mainstream music press, including Smash Hits, whose editor Ian Cranna became the band's manager.

-Despite increasing exposure on TV and media, both of Orange Juice's 1982 singles failed to deliver the anticipated hit.
-However. the album Rip It Up issued in November 1982 was to spawn the eponymous single "Rip It Up", which reached number 8 on the UK Singles Chart in February 1983.
-Referencing both Chic and the Buzzcocks, the single cemented Orange Juice as one of the brightest bands in the 'new pop' scene.
-The single was promoted through two memorable Top of the Pops performances, including one where bass player David McLymont appeared to fall into the crowd, apparently inebriated, gaining them a ban from the programme.
-DJ Janice Long championed the band, commissioning two further Radio One Sessions in March 1983 (neither commercially released, and assumed missing from the BBC archive), while magazines including Smash Hits continued to showcase the band (its editor Ian Cranna becoming the band's manager).
-However, the follow-up single to "Rip It Up", "Flesh of My Flesh", failed to build on its success, peaking at number 41 in the spring of 1983.
+Despite mixed reviews, the album Rip It Up was to spawn the single of the same name, which ultimately reached number 8 on the UK Singles Chart in February 1983.
+Referencing both Chic and the Buzzcocks, the single propelled Orange Juice to the higher echelons of the 'new pop' scene.
+The single was promoted through two memorable Top of the Pops performances, including one where bass player David McClymont appeared to fall into the crowd, apparently inebriated, gaining them a ban from the programme.
+DJ Janice Long championed the band, commissioning two further Radio One Sessions in March 1983 (neither commercially released, and assumed missing from the BBC archive).
+However, the follow-up single to "Rip It Up", "Flesh of My Flesh", failed to build on its success, peaking at number 41 in the spring of 1983 despite being issued in multiple formats including a 7-inch picture disc and a 12-inch with a Dennis Bovell dub remix.

 Later years

-New single "Place in my Heart" was scheduled for October 1983 as a teaser for an album that would come out the following month.
-However, both were pulled following Ross and McClymont leaving the group, citing 'musical differences': the last appearance of the four-piece Orange Juice was their open-air festival appearance at Victoria Park, Hackney 6 Aug 1984.
-Salvaged from the album sessions, the six-track mini-album Texas Fever, issued in March 1984, was critically feted, but failed to spawn a hit with its only single, "Bridge".
+New single "Place in my Heart" was scheduled for October 1983 as a teaser for an album to follow the following month.
+In interviews Collins promised a more direct and less polished sound: